-I began the project by reviewing comparative websites.
+I began the project by reviewing comparative websites, both within and outside the field of data research.
 Taking a look at the competitive landscape helps to identify shared conventions, discover opportunities for innovation, and note strengths and weaknesses that could enhance the new site.

-I focused on websites that were well designed, with engaging user experiences and targeted messaging within the related fields of user research, software development and qualitative data analysis and mixed methods research.
+I chose to hone in on websites that featured well designed interfaces, engaging user experiences and targeted messaging within the related fields of user research, software development and qualitative data analysis and mixed methods research.

 After completing the competitive review, I compiled my recommendations and presented them to the team for buy-in.
 Ranging in level of effort, these (10) insights, would collectively improve the overall usability of the new site.

-I then conducted an audit of the existing site content, compiling the information into a Google spreadsheet, where I categorized the content by type, purpose, format, behavior and SEO/meta data.
+I then conducted an audit of the existing site content, compiling the information into a Google spreadsheet, where I was able to categorize the content by type, purpose, format, behavior and SEO/meta data.
 This exercise helps to identify content gaps, duplicates, and areas of improvement that are essential to the creation of the sitemap and wireframes.

 After sitemap approval, I began working on the wireframes in Figma.
 However, due to Figma's limited interactivity options, I brought the wireframe elements into Axure, where I built a clickable prototype.
 The Axure prototype gave the team a more realistic look at how visitors may interact with the site, while affording us a central place to collaborate and align on site goals and content placement.